-State Planning Policy 3.0 - Urban Growth and Settlement 2006 sets out the principles and considerations which apply to planning for urban growth and settlements in Western Australia.
 Its objectives include: managing the growth and development of urban areas in response to the social and economic needs of the community; recognising relevant climatic, environmental, heritage and community values and constraints; and promoting the development of a sustainable and liveable neighbourhood form.

-2.2.7 State Planning Policy 3.1 - Residential Design Codes (Variation 1) 2008
+2.4.5 -State Planning Policy 3.1: Residential Design Codes of Western Australia (R-Codes)

-State Planning Policy 3.1 - Residential Design Codes (Variation 1) 2008 provide controls for residential design and development which apply throughout the City of Joondalup.
-Its provisions are included in the City's District Planning Scheme No. 2.

-The Residential Design Codes (R-Codes) has been in place since the 1980's with a number of revisions having occurred since then, the most recent being in 2008.
-The purpose of the Residential Design Codes is to provide local governments, the community and the development industry with a comprehensive tool for the control of the built form and density of residential development throughout WA.
+State Planning Policy 3.1-The Residential Design Codes (Variation 1) 2008-(2013) provide controls for residential design and development which apply throughout the City of Joondalup.
+Its provisions are included in the Cityos District Planning Scheme No. 2.
+The Residential Design Codes (R-Codes) has been in place since the 1980os with a number of revisions having occurred since then, the most recent being in_20082013.
+The purpose of the Residential Design Codes is to provide local governments, the community and the development industry with a comprehensive tool for the control of the built form and density of residential development throughout WAWestern Australia.

-The principal uses of State Planning Policy 3.1 - Residential Design Codes (Variation 1) 2008 include:
+The Its principal uses of State Planning Policy 3.1 Residential Design Codes (Variation 1) 2008 include: are:

-- At a strategic level: to ensure that there is an appropriate choice and distribution of housing types and densities to meet the needs of the community as a whole. - At a detailed level: to ensure that the design and planning of residential development occurs in a way that is appropriate to the needs of its occupants and respectful of the amenity of the locality.
+- at a strategic level: to ensure that there is an appropriate choice and distribution of housing types and densities to meet the needs of the community as a whole. - at a detailed level: to ensure that the design and planning of residential development occurs in a way that is appropriate to the needs of its occupants and respectful of the amenity of the locality.